How to get a student loan

 - Have a high school diploma or equivalent, such as a GED or certificate from a homeschooling program.

-- Enroll in an eligible school.
+- Enrol in an eligible school.
 Students at unaccredited schools might not qualify for federal aid.
 Some schools also choose not to receive federal aid.

 - Fill out the Free Application for Federal Student Aid.
 Any high schooler interested in financial aid needs to fill out the FAFSA, a form that asks for your family’s financial information to determine how much you qualify for.
 Even those with little to no demonstrated need can be eligible for student loans, so officers encourage everyone to apply.
 Without the FAFSA, you won’t receive any federal loans, scholarships or grants.